-Past this point, you will be hiking on slickrock slabs, and the trail becomes difficult to follow at times.
+Past this point, you will be hiking on slickrock slabs, and the trail sometimes becomes difficult to follow.
 I relied on my Gaia GPS for the final stretch of the trail to guide me in the right direction because the path was tricky to navigate.

 There were some cairns on the slickrock, but it wasn’t always easy to spot the next one from the current stack, which caused us to lose the path a time or two.

 Follow the slickrock by staying to the left of the white rocks.
 You’ll have to do some scrambling to get to the top, but I promise, it’s fun!
 And you’re in the home stretch!

 Once you reach the top, you will probably look around and wonder where the arch is or if you’re on the right trail – just as we did.
 You’re going to see what appears to be a giant hole, but if you venture closer, you’ll see that it’s the arch!

 As you approach the hole in front of Cassidy Arch, use caution.
 A fall would be a deadly one!

 Overall, Cassidy Arch surprised me.
 It wasn’t towering above us, stretching high over the slickrock, like I thought it would be.
 It blended in with the slabs of slickrock, completely flush with the trail.
 It was definitely one of the most unique arches I’ve seen.